Voultapher/sort-research-rs/writeup/unreasonable/text.md

 ```

 This approach uses a `BTreeMap` to count the occurrences of each value and since
-binary trees are sorted by construction, the iteration at the end will be sorted
+B-trees are sorted by construction, the iteration at the end will be sorted
 correctly.

 <img src="assets/scaling-bucket-only-1.webp" width=960 />